 Scouting teaches boys to take advantage of the resources available to them.
 Therefore, the Katahdin Area Council has partnered with Campmasters Popcorn to put together the most profitable, marketable and exciting annual sales program.
 The most successful and tenured units in the nation sell popcorn.

-- If your unit chooses to raise funds with a project other than selling popcorn, the unit must complete and submit to the Katahdin Area Council for approval, the Unit Money Earning Application.
+- If your unit chooses to raise funds with a project other than selling Camp Cards and Popcorn, the unit must complete and submit to the Katahdin Area Council for approval, the Unit Money Earning Application.
 This national form ensures that all fundraising projects adhere to the rules and guidelines of the BSA and allows the council to answer any questions they might receive about the fundraiser from the public.
 You can mail, scan or fax your application to the Katahdin Area Council 2 weeks prior to your event.